 An employee’s death can be sudden and unexpected.
 But, you can’t be caught unaware by your employer responsibilities for handling the death of an employee.

-Although a difficult topic, you need to know what to do when an employee dies.
+Although a difficult topic, you must know what to do when an employee dies.
 From notifying your staff to paying out deceased employee wages, you can’t neglect your duties.
 Not to mention, how you handle an employee’s death speaks volumes about you and your business.

 5 things to do after the death of an employee

 Unfortunately, your business can’t pause when an employee passes.
 In fact, your (and your employees’) responsibilities increase.

 If you fail to do the following in a timely manner, you could end up making matters worse.
 Stay on top of your moral and legal responsibilities by including the following in your death of an employee policy.

 When an employee dies, reach out to their family.
 You can express your condolences and ask information about funeral arrangements.
 Consider sending flowers or a sympathy card.
 If you ask what happened, be sensitive and mindful of the family’s grief.